 Awards, Grants, and Fellowships (Selected)

-- Rural Sustainability: Linking Economics And The Environment, with George Homsy, SUNY Binghamton, 2014–16, (AFRI Competitive Program of the USDA)
+- Grant from the AFRI Competitive Program of the USDA for Rural Sustainability: Linking Economics and The Environment, with George Homsy, SUNY Binghamton (2014–18)

 Exhibitions and Presentations (Selected)